EsmadaStevens/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la: displays all contents of the parent directory even those beginning with a . ls -l -a : display all contents in long format and is displayed numerically mkdir location name of directory: when you want to make a directory in another location
+ls -la: displays all contents of the parent directory even those beginning with a . ls -l -a : display all contents in long format and is displayed numerically mkdir location name of directory: when you want to make a directory in another location mv location/file name location/directory: move a file from one directory to another